ibm-cloud-docs/Cloudant/getting-started.md

    The `dashboard-demo` database opens automatically.

-  Now, we can create some documents.
+  Now, you can create some documents.

 ## Adding documents to the database
 {: #creating-documents-in-the-database-dt}